-The creation of stories entails fundamental stakes: artistic, of course, but also anthropological, social, political and prospective.
-The function of stories is to bring communities together through visions, emotions or imaginary shared constructions.
+The manufacturing of narrative addresses fundamental issues, not only of an artistic nature, but also anthropological, societal, political and prospective.
+The function of narratives is to bring communities together through shared visions, emotions or constructions of the imagination.

-For better, yet sometimes for worst: For the last twenty-or-so years, the degradation and the worldwide, massive exportation of a certain type of Hollywoodian creations particularly appreciated by the young generations – films made for the box-office that enhance arms, brutality, violence and super heroes – are problematic for the entire planet.
-Almost as if we were facing a sort of chronic failure of our capacity to dream together, to open other horizons, other models for the new generations.
+For the better, and sometimes for the worse: over the past twenty years, the degradation and massive global export of a certain type of Hollywood narrative, particularly popular among younger generations – films for the box office promoting weapons, brutality, violence and superheroes – now raises a worldwide challenge.
+It’s as if we are facing a sort of breakdown in our capacity to dream, to embrace new horizons, to provide alternative models for the new generations.

 The StoryTANK lies within a middle and long-term perspective, as the final work that will be created is destined as much for the future generations of film professional and storytellers, as for the future spectators of stories carried by movie images.

-The structure of the StoryTANK hinges on three axes:
+The structure of the StoryTANK hinges on two axes

-Well-aimed research workshops putting together experienced screenwriters and authors, together with researchers in adjacent domains chosen for their potential contributions in the areas of elaboration and/or perception of the story.
+Well-aimed research workshops putting together experienced screenwriters, together with researchers in adjacent domains chosen for their potential contributions in the areas of elaboration and/or perception of the story.
 The object here is to open new perspectives or understanding of the field.

 At the outcome of each workshop, the screenwriters and/or researchers will take part in public interviews or filmed masterclasses, broadcasted on the StoryTANK’s social media.